GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Currently highly experimental so it might work or it might not work properly or at all
   - My tests had it working with Chrome browser on both the desktop and an Android mobile phone:
     - either as a standard viewer or with AR / VR support
-  - Supported import formats (single model or scene only): BIM, DAE, FBX, GLB, GLTF, PLY, USDZ:
+  - Supported import formats (single model or scene only):
+    - BIM, DAE, FBX, GLB, GLTF, PLY, USDZ
-    - Local and remote URL loading is supported
+    - Local blobs and remote URL loading are supported
       - Local model files should be self-contained (embedded or binary)

 - Special notes about A-FRAME Viewer:
   - It is using [A-Frame Library / Framework](https://aframe.io) which makes it A-Frame specific
   - It is currently highly experimental so not sure if everything works as it should be
   - It is supposed to be used mainly on mobile devices supporting AR / VR
-  - Supported import formats (single model or scene only): BIM, DAE, FBX, GLB, GLTF, PLY, USDZ:
+  - Supported import formats (single model or scene only):
+    - BIM, DAE, FBX, GLB, GLTF, PLY, USDZ
-    - Local and remote URL loading is supported
+    - Local blobs and remote URL loading are supported
       - Local model files should be self-contained (embedded or binary)

 - Special notes about SPLAT Viewer:
   - It is using [@pmndrs/drei-vanilla](https://github.com/pmndrs/drei-vanilla#splat) splat loader built around [antimatter15/splat](https://github.com/antimatter15/splat)